-Our one-to-one meeting is heavily inspired in spirit and practice by the 24 questions to ask in your next 1:1 meeting post by Jason Lauristen on Small improvements blog.
+Our one-to-one meeting is heavily inspired in spirit and practice by the 24 questions to ask in your next 1:1 meeting post by Jason Lauritsen on the Small improvements blog.

-HR representative and team leads engaging in one-to-ones with developers are required to read the whole post and take inspiration.
+HR representatives and team leads engaging in one-to-ones with developers are required to read the whole post and take inspiration.

-Three (3) one-to-one meetingd are scheduled each year.
+As a rule of thumb, the company will make sure that every employee has at least two one-to-one meetings each year.
 All employees with a role in operations will attend the meeting with a designated HR representative.